 American B/E Aerospace Super Diamond Seat

 - Awards for British Airways business and first class with fuel surcharges.
-The product is generations behind their competitors, they’re only just now introducing inflight internet and the business class seats are packed in like sardines.
+The product is generations behind their competitors, but catching up with their new seats and they’ve finally made progress on inflight internet.
+The business class seats are packed in like sardines.
 First class is dense, less spacious than American’s first class.
 And spending miles for this subpar product you get charged a big cash premium — surcharges — to boot.

 British Airways 777 Business Class Center Seats